MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 #### Toggle Tab Handling

-Test that enables/disables tab handling by host app _It is disabled by default.
-With the tab handling sample code, tabbing behavior should be identical whether this is enabled or disabled.
-Note that you can tell that the address bar gets focus by seeing the caret or the url being highlighted._
+Test that enables/disables tab handling
+_It is disabled by default.
+Tabbing behavior should be identical whether this is enabled or disabled._

 1. Launch the sample app and go to `Scenario -> Testing Focus`
 1. Click address bar